bigeasy/stencil/diary.md

 how a tag library author might mark their tags as bodied or not.
 The doodling above was doodling away from that, and rationalizing hard about the choices.
-If user defined tags are going to have a block start keyword or sigil, it needs look approrpiate for the directives.
+If user defined tags are going to have a block start keyword or sigil, it needs look appropriate for the directives.
 If not, then it is going to be a tricky language, like shell.
-I've learned that shell is too tricky for the uninitated.
+I've learned that shell is too tricky for the uninitiated.

 I could have `then` for `if` directives and `do` and `done` for `each` and `with` directives, and that's what you'd use for your tags.
 But I didn't like